If your body hurts a lot lately, this could be depression.

-“We can think of depression as a heightened sensitivity to difficulties in life,” says Patricia Celan, MD, a psychiatry resident at Dalhousie University in Canada.
+“We can think of depression as a heightened sensitivity to difficulties in life,” says Patricia Celan, MD, a senior psychiatry resident at Dalhousie University in Canada.

 “When depressed people receive criticism, they may beat themselves up about it more than others would.

 “When depressed people have a night of bad sleep, their energy is lower the next day compared to someone else.

 “This works the same way with pain – something that may be mildly painful for one person is significantly more painful when depression is added to the picture.

 “It all comes down to higher brain activity in the amygdala, which is the brain area predominantly involved in emotions, and less activity in other brain areas that can compensate.

 “Both therapy and antidepressant medication can change the way a person’s brain responds to the surrounding world in many ways, from how people interpret criticism to how they interpret pain.

 “For example, cognitive behavioral therapy can treat pain even without adding medication – and that therapy can also treat depression.”

 Brain Imaging Shows Depression Causing Pain

 Brain imaging in a study gives strong clues about how depression can cause or amplify physical pain.